fandulu/Build-your-IMU-based-activity-recognition-on-phone/README.md

 I also use the opensource FFT class.
 However, there are some tricks to setting the FFT shift window, you need to adjust it base on your data smapling rate.

+You can start the code from the Demo.java file.